CS410Assignments/CourseProject/README.md

 ### Ranking and Scoring

 We would pull user rating scores from both IMDb and Rotten Tomatoes.
 Due to the different rating scales used by IMDb and Rotten Tomatoes, we would first convert both scores to a *10-point scale* for the ease of comparison.
 We would also take the number of ratings into consideration, as larger number of ratings tends to make the overall rating more credible.
-Therefore, we would run *logit* function on the number of ratings, and add it as an additional weightage to the final movie score.
+Therefore, we would run *logistic regression* function on the number of ratings, and add it as an additional weightage to the final movie score.

 ### Present Movie Information